 A Good User Interface

 In other words, it's nice to both the business side as well as the people using it.
-Here is a running list of practical ideas to try out.
+Here is a running idea list, which

 Try A One Column Layout instead of multicolumns.